 6. Depositing Money.

 a.
 Ways to Fund your Spruce Spending Account.
 You may only deposit or otherwise add funds to your Spending Account in the form and manner we permit.
 We may refuse to accept any deposit in our sole and absolute discretion.
-You may add funds to your Spending Account by ACH, including direct deposit from your employer or benefits provider and an ACH credit from another bank account; by ACH transfer from your external bank account using functionality provided in your Spruce Electronic Account; by internal transfer from your Spruce Savings Account or from certain other accounts you may have with us; by cash transfers through third-party funds transfer service providers; by mobile check deposit (but only after you meet the eligibility requirements outlined in the Spruce Online and Mobile Services Agreement), and by other sources that we approve.
+You may add funds to your Spending Account by ACH, including direct deposit from your employer or benefits provider and an ACH credit from another bank account; by ACH transfer from your external bank account using functionality provided in your Spruce Electronic Account; by internal transfer from your Spruce Savings Account or from certain other accounts you may have with us; by cash transfers through third-party funds transfer service providers; by mobile check deposit (but only after you meet the eligibility requirements outlined in Section 6(i)), and by other sources that we approve.

-Only electronic deposits are permitted, We will not accept any checks (except those deposited electronically using mobile check deposit), money orders or cash mailed or otherwise provided to us for deposit, or any inbound wire transfers to your Spending Account.
-We are not liable for, or obligated to honor or accept, any checks, money orders or cash mailed to us.
+Only electronic deposits are permitted.
+We will not accept any checks (except those deposited electronically using mobile check deposit), money orders or cash mailed or otherwise provided to us for deposit, or any inbound wire transfers to your Spending Account.
+We are not liable for, or obligated to honor or accept, any checks, money orders or cash mailed to us, though we may in our sole discretion use any of these funds to satisfy a negative balance in whole or in part.

 b.
 Limits.
 The following limits apply to deposits and transfers to your Spending Account: